esimonetti/SugarDockerized/README.md

 ### XHProf / Tideways profiling data collection

-XHProf extension is configured on PHP 5.6 stacks, while Tideways extension is configured on PHP 7.1 stacks.
+Both XHProf extension and Tideways extensions are configured in most stacks.

 To enable profiling:
-* Add [this custom code](https://gist.github.com/esimonetti/4c84541d49ee0828b31de91d30bcedb0) into your Sugar installation and repair the system (only if leveraging Tideways).
-Please note that the custom code does not have a namespace which is **intentional**.
-Adding a namespace will cause the profiling implementation to not find the TidewaysProf class.
+* If you choose to use Tideways, add [this custom code](https://github.com/esimonetti/SugarTidewaysProfiling) to your Sugar installation and repair the system.
 * Configure `config_override.php` specific settings (see below based on the stack extension)

 XHProf Sugar `config_override.php` configuration: